vinta/awesome-python/README.md

 * [django-activity-stream](https://github.com/justquick/django-activity-stream) - Generating generic activity streams from the actions on your site.
 * [Stream Framework](https://github.com/tschellenbach/Stream-Framework) - Building news feed and notification systems using Cassandra and Redis.

-## ORM and other database mapping tools
+## ORM and other Database Mapping Tools

 *Libraries that implement Object-Relational Mapping or data mapping techniques.*